StarConKW/starconkw.github.io/_pages/talks.md

 [Nadine Lessio](/speakers#nadine-lessio)

 <p class="abstract">
-Fortune Tasker is an Alexa bot that gives you cryptic fortune messages and gives you suggestions on tasks you should attempt for the day.
-It is a critical design piece that uses a disassembled Alexa unit stripped of its defining feature of its voice and regulated to a very specific function.
-The second version also incorporates real life input through NFC.
-This is a break down of some of the challenges faced building versions 1, and 2, and some general thoughts on building a personal assistant bots that use aspects of physical computing.
+Fortune Tasker is an interactive installation using a dissembled Amazon Alexa utilizing a small printer, that gives you absurdist fortunes and suggestions on tasks you should attempt for the day.
+This talk will break down some of the challenges between version one, and version two, which sees the addition of ambient environmental controls, and using real world input through NFC to affect the device's decision making.
+It will also include some general thoughts on using personal assistant platforms in unconventional and artistic contexts.
 </p>

 ### Collecting User Data Responsibly and at Scale